Mornings! Need I say more?

 Related: Play and Learn: Can You Do Them at the Same Time?

 Now is my time to clean, work on the blog, or workout.
 About an hour later, I usually set up an invitation to create or explore.
 I just leave it on the table until Sicily notices it and wants to do it.
-I don’t mention the activity or point it out.
-I quietly set it up and wait.
+Don’t mention the activity or point it out.
+Just quietly set it up and wait.

 When she is ready, I help her get started and walk away again.
 Some times she wants me to play with her so I do, and other times I just sit and watch.
 We play for a few hours before we head outside on a nice day.